ananitz/website/src/work/from-the-second-life.md

 title: From the Second Life
 feature: false
 image: /img/07_second-life_1.jpg
-subtitle: Documents of Forgotten Architecture in Tel Aviv
+subtitle: Exhibition at Liebling Haus in Tel Aviv
 meta: |-
   From the Second Live - Documents of Forgotten Architectures Film Project Exhibition